Zum Inhalt

 Calculations

-The controller evaluates four mutually-exclusive modes in priority order:
+The controller evaluates five mutually-exclusive modes, in this priority order, on every tick:

 SoC sensor unavailable

-If battery_soc_entity returns no value, both PV Charging and Grid Charging are disabled and the system stays in IDLE mode.
-This is a safety measure to prevent uncontrolled charging when the battery state of charge is unknown.
+If battery_soc_entity returns no value, the controller immediately and without delay (urgent) switches to IDLE and hands control back to the inverter's own self-use logic.
+This is the central safety measure against uncontrolled charging when the battery state of charge is unknown.

 PV Surplus